andreafalzetti/andreafalzetti.github.io/_posts/2016-03-22-how-to-create-a-simple-slack-bot-in-nodejs.markdown

 touch config.js
 {% endhighlight %}

-If any of the commands above return an error, try running the same command with `sudo` prepended.
+If any of the commands above return an error, try running the same command with `sudo` prepended or check that the folder `/Users/your-username/.npm` has the right permissions.

 In alternative you can initialize your project with the following [`package.json`](https://github.com/ActivateMedia/plannerbot/blob/master/package.json){:target="_blank"} or clone the entire [PlannerBot repository](https://github.com/ActivateMedia/plannerbot.git)